Kraftcur/my-jeep-status/README.md

 # My Jeep Status

 ## Description
 A small Command Line Interface (CLI) application that checks if your Jeeps **Build Sheet** and **Sticker** have been found.
-When either are found it will send you a text message notification.
+When one is found, it will send you a text message notification.
 When both have been found the application terminates.

 ## Notes
 - A [Twilio](www.twilio.com/referral/bf6oIx) account is needed (Free!
 No card needed.)